LearnPress/learnpress/readme.txt

-~ Fixed issue for requesting to get related themes/addons in admin ~ Fixed some issues with content header when viewing in Safari ~ Fixed wrong ordering of course item when adding new
+~ Fixed issue for requesting to get related themes/addons in admin ~ Fixed some issues with content header when viewing in Safari ~ Fixed wrong ordering of course item when adding new ~ Fixed order for multiple user is not show in list of orders ~ Fixed some text is not translatable

 = 3.0.9 =